UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bottleneck-detection/overview.md

 ### History

+### Version 1.0.12

+* **Query Size Limitations**: Added a configurable query size parameter (default 10,000) to getStageChangesSince to handle large datasets reliably and prevent incomplete data or timeouts.
+* **Stage Validation**: Implemented validation logic to ensure only proper start and end stages are extracted for accurate bottleneck analysis.
+* **Lead Time Stage Filtering**: Introduced leadTimeStagesOnly equal to True to include only relevant lead time stages, improving analysis accuracy.
+* **Enhancement**: Updated the Bottleneck plugin Jenkinsfile to align with other plugins Jenkinsfile.

 ### Version 1.0.3

 * **Removed Manual User Access Key** : From current version onwards this plugin will only support Auto Generated User Access Key feature of Devops Velocity.